Local Lyapunov analysis via micro-ensembles: finite-time Lyapunov exponent estimation and KNN-based predictive comparison in complex-valued BAM neural networks: Introduction

 \section{Introduction}

-The local finite-time Lyapunov exponent (FTLE) is a crucial tool for analyzing dynamical systems, providing a time-dependent, spatially resolved measure of trajectory sensitivity over finite intervals.
-Unlike classical Lyapunov exponents, which describe average divergence in the infinite-time limit, FTLE captures transient instabilities, chaotic behavior, and transport phenomena in both deterministic and stochastic systems \cite{3,4,7,11}.
-It is computed by tracking infinitesimal perturbations of initial conditions, producing scalar fields that highlight regions of maximal separation or convergence, often corresponding to Lagrangian coherent structures (LCS), which organize flows and act as transport barriers \cite{3,4,11,15}.
+The local finite-time Lyapunov exponent (FTLE) is a fundamental tool for analyzing nonlinear dynamical systems, providing a time-dependent and spatially resolved measure of trajectory sensitivity over finite time intervals.
+Unlike classical Lyapunov exponents, which describe average divergence rates in the infinite-time limit, the FTLE captures transient instabilities, short-term chaotic behavior, and transport phenomena.
+These features are particularly important in high-dimensional, nonstationary, or data-limited systems \cite{3,4,7,11}.
+The FTLE is computed by tracking the evolution of infinitesimal perturbations in initial conditions, resulting in scalar fields that highlight regions of maximal divergence or convergence.
+These regions often correspond to Lagrangian coherent structures (LCS), which organize the underlying dynamics and act as transport barriers in phase space \cite{3,4,11,15}.